-It may be hard for some to remember the last time that they got a proper, full night’s sleep as we talk about naps and sleep this week.
+It may be hard for some to remember the last time that they got a proper, full night’s sleep.
 Schoolwork, jobs, and extracurricular activities are just a few things that can contribute to an adolescent’s hectic and busy schedule.
 Simply put, there aren’t enough hours in the day for people to do everything that they want, and they often sacrifice the time they should be using sleeping to get everything else done.

 A common solution that experts recommend doing to change sleeping behaviors is to at least reduce, if not completely cut out technology as you start to get ready for bed.
 This often means not using your computer in bed, physically keeping your phone away from you, and not exposing yourself to any screens.

 However, it’s not uncommon to wake up in the middle of the night for no apparent reason.
 This is known as “nocturnal awakenings.”
 Depending on what stage of the sleep cycle that you disrupt when you wake up, it can be simple minutes to long, grueling hours before you fall back asleep.
 The causes for nocturnal awakenings can vary, but stress is cited as a major factor.

 But what do people do when nocturnal awakenings happen?
 Realistically, most people, especially adolescents, don’t make an effort to keep their technology away from their bed.
 1 in 5 adolescents routinely use their phone after waking up in the middle of the night, specifically to use social media.
 In the UK, nearly all of the adolescents who said they use their phone when they should be sleeping are on social media.